ryuuzera/ryuuzera/README.md

 # Hello, World <a href="#"><img src="https://media.giphy.com/media/hvRJCLFzcasrR4ia7z/giphy.gif" width="25px"></a>

-Hi, I'm <b>Fagner Menezes</b>, learning computing since birth, passionate about technology and everything powered by it.
+Hi, I'm <b>Fagner Menezes</b>, learning computing since my birth, passionate about technology and everything powered by it.
 I'm an eternal student and knowledge enthusiast.

 I work as a developer and I use this space to leave my little personal projects that I develop outside the work environment.
 To contact me: contato.fagnermenezes@gmail.com
 <hr/>